-Chair, Graduate Studies Committee: Prof. Joe Mason, 207 Science Hall, mason@geography.wisc.edu or 608-262-6316
+Chair, Graduate Studies Committee: Prof. Keith Woodward, 343 Science Hall, kwoodward@wisc.edu or 608-262-0505

 The faculty member who chairs the Graduate Studies Committee works closely with the Graduate Program Director to set the agenda and coordinate the meetings of the Graduate Studies Committee.
 The Graduate Studies Committee is comprised of faculty from each departmental subarea (Cartography/GIS, Human Geography, People-Environment Geography and Physical Geography), the Graduate Program Director and a graduate student representative.
 The committee meets monthly during the academic year and is responsible for managing the graduate admissions process and making final admissions decisions, writing and enforcing policy related to graduate student progress, TA budget and assignment decisions, nominations for both campus-wide and departmental TA and graduate student awards.